openware/peatio/docs/currencies/plugin.md

 ```

 5. Prepare your gem structure.

 You could organize files and directories as you wish.
-   peatio-litecoin has the following lib and spec structure.
+Peatio-litecoin has the following lib and spec structure.
 ```bash
 tree lib
 lib